 You can grow microgreens from regular garden seeds, so you can choose organic seeds or heirloom varieties.

 Use a small, clean container like a plastic take-out container with drainage holes poked in the bottom.
 Add a tiny bit of potting soil, scatter seeds on top and cover with another scattering of soil.
 Dampen the surface with a spray bottle mister.
 You can cover with plastic wrap until the seeds sprout.
 Mist regularly to keep the soil moist but not wet.

 Sprouts should appear in 3-7 days.
 Once seeds have sprouted, remove the wrap if you used it, and continue to mist once or twice a day.
 Once seeds have germinated, remove the cover.

 Rotate your container so stems don’t lean into the sun.
 They’ll need about four hours of direct sun a day.
 In the winter months, some may need even more.

 Cut off at the root and harvest when they reach 2-3 inches in height and they have their first four true leaves.

 How To Feed Microgreens To Your Dog

 If growing your own, harvest close to the time you need them so they’ll stay fresh.
 You can stir a small portion of microgreens directly into your dog’s food.
-Chop them or include them in a slurry with other vegetables to create better digestibility.
-As you’ll see in a bit, you can even include them in the mix with fermented vegetables.
+Chop them or include them in a slurry with other vegetables to help digestibility.
+As you’ll see in a bit, you can even include them in the mix if you make fermented vegetables.